Commissioning people worth meeting.

 Which firms are growing, which are losing people, and where demand builds next.

-— Where we look
+Where we look

-The talent pools your competitors aren't working.
+The talent pools nobody else is working.

 Most firms fish the same small pond: experienced data center Cx engineers who already field three approaches a week.
 We watch that pool closely.
 We also map the adjacent industries where commissioning fundamentals carry over.